clvLabs/BusPirate/README.md

 Some sample scripts are provided, but the key to make this program useful is to create your own scripts.
 You can use the `scripts/` folder to store them.

+Comments can be added using `//` and will be displayed on program output.

 ### sample.txt

 This is the default script configured to be executed if none is specified in the command line.